thwfhk/shl-popl24-artifact/README.md

       architectures) by issuing the following command
       ```
       > docker pull thwfhk/shl-popl24-artifact:latest
+      > docker tag thwfhk/shl-popl24-artifact shl-popl24-artifact
       ```
+      The last command creates an alias for the image, which we will use exclusively throughout this guide.
    *  Building from source \
       To build the image from scratch you may use provided [Dockerfile](./Dockerfile) build script.
 Depending on your